Jun 29, 2022 1:00:00 AM

 There is a multitude of different aspects and factors that affect how much an influencer charges.

 First and foremost, different platforms come with different prices, and the same is true for different industries.
 In addition, the type of campaign you’re looking for can affect the price, i.e. a long-term collaboration or ambassadorship with several posts can cost less per post than a campaign with only one post.

 Naturally, you’ll also have to include fees and charges if you use an influencer network or a talent agent instead of going through the influencer directly.

 Traditionally, one used to pay influencers based on the number of followers they had on the account that would be used for the promotion.

 There used to be an “industry standard” stating that a brand would pay an influencer roughly $1,000 per 100,000 followers for a single post with room for some negotiation.
-However, with the introduction of micro-influencers, those numbers are not completely accurate anymore.
+However, with the introduction of micro-influencers, those numbers aren't accurate anymore.

-In certain cases, a micro influencer with very high engagement could expect to be paid more than that.
+In certain cases, a micro-influencer with very high engagement could expect to be paid more and vice versa.

 How Much You Should Pay for Influencer Marketing?